canhtran/dota2/bot/README.md

 ### Go further
 This chat is basic, it doesn't let user to "ask a question".
 That would probably I would follow for continuing the project.
 Maybe a NLP system to detect simple question with what and who.

-Secondly, I would enchance the architect, seperate the Recommendation engine and  plug-in database MySQL since MySQL is the most common RDMS.
+Secondly, I would enhance the architect, separate the Recommendation engine and  plug-in database MySQL since MySQL is the most common RDMS.
 It works quite good with Flask SQLAlchemy.
 Also the asynchronous haven't considered in here.
-Right now, it keeps the connection between Messenger and API for the whole process (which take serveral seconds in the worst case).
-This may causing the loop, because if the messenger doesn't recived 200 OK response after sometimes, it will continue POST the requests to our API.
+Right now, it keeps the connection between Messenger and API for the whole process (which take several seconds in the worst case).
+This may causing the loop, because if the messenger doesn't received 200 OK response after sometimes, it will continue POST the requests to our API.

 Finally, definitely about the recommendation, I don't have time to tunning the model so the accuracy is quite bad 59%.
 Features are not normalized yet.
 And In the future, I would use the matches database to predict the next hero that player should pick.